xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 Again, redo all the steps for the IOT network, using the IOT values for VLAN etc.

 There are a lot of possible option for wireless networks in UniFi but they are out of scope for this guide.

+## Enable mDNS reflector on the EdgeRouter

+A lot of devices uses Bonjour/multicast DNS to be easily discoverable on the network.
+By default this traffic can not pass between different networks/VLAN on the EdgeRouter.
+For it to work we need to enable the mDNS reflector.

+Go to the "Config Tree" tab.
+In the left column there is a long list of configurations options.

+Open up "Services" and below that "mdns" by clicking the small triangle in front of the options.

+Below "mdns" you have two entries, click the "+" after "repeater".
+It will turn red to indicate the selection.
+Now click the "Preview" button at the bottom, and in the dialog that opens up click "Apply".

+Not the most logical path but you have now enabled the mDNS reflector.

+I do not know if this raises any security concerns.
+But the option would be to have the devices on the main network and that is defiantly worse.
+IOT devices have notoriously bad security.

 ## Conclusion